bluesky-social/atproto/README.md

 Please do not try to build your next big social network on this.
 There are many rough edges.
 Interfaces and data structures are likely to radically change, and we took some shortcuts on concepts that were not in the scope of this demo (key management, schemas, indexing, to name a few).
 This experiment is primarily confined to the data & authorization layer with hints at some of the other systems.

-To learn more about the Bluesky network, and get a fuller picture of what we're building towards check out our docs on [Network architecture]() and the [Blogpost on self-authenticating data structures](https://blueskyweb.xyz/blog/3-6-2022-a-self-authenticating-social-protocol).
+To learn more about the ADX network, and get a fuller picture of what we're building towards check out our docs on [Network architecture]() and the [Blogpost on self-authenticating data structures](https://blueskyweb.xyz/blog/3-6-2022-a-self-authenticating-social-protocol).

 All that being said, we're very excited to share some of the work that we've done here.
 Please play around with the server & CLI, poke around the code, even build a small demo app to get the feel for it!